 The idea of a programming language that can be molded by its users—I like the phrase language extensibility—is almost as old as our oldest programming languages, given the history of macros in Lisp.

-So why isn’t everyone already using to extend languages?
+So why isn’t everyone already using macros to extend languages?
 Like garbage collection, macros may seem like a cool idea in principle, but with too much overhead to be practical (but with the overhead in program understanding, instead of program execution).
 Like first-class functions, macros add an extra dimension to code that may seem too mind-twisting for an average programmer.
-And like a type system, the theory behind hygienic macros may seem too daunting to be worth the extra guarantees that provides.
+And like a type system, the theory behind hygienic macros may seem too daunting to be worth the extra guarantees that hygiene provides.
 Maybe so.

 But Beautiful Racket makes the case that the time for language extensibility has come.
 That’s why this book is important.
 It’s not an abstract argument about the benefits of macros or a particular style of macros.
 Instead, this book shows you, step by step, how to use Racket’s macro system on real problems and, as a result, get a feel for its benefits.